Career development

 UW Health allows individuals to visit UW Health facilities to learn about the care provided at UW Health and about careers in healthcare through job shadow opportunities.
 Learn more about the process for becoming eligible to job shadow and obtaining a sponsor to job shadow.

-Learn at Work Program
+Learn at Work program

 UW Health offers Learn at Work as a career development program for entry-level employees who want to develop their skills and grow their careers at UW Health.
 Participants attend class on paid time, and classes help employees: